 The occupancy sets $\mathcal{O}_{\mathrm{pm}}$ are calculated for the open-loop system $\Omega_\mathrm{pm}$ since we do not have access to the control input of other traffic participants.
-However, for a ego vessel, we have a precise model $\Omega_\mathrm{yc}$ and access to the control input.
+However, for an ego vessel, we have a precise model $\Omega_\mathrm{yc}$ and access to the control input.
 Thus, the forward simulation of our closed-loop system with the control input $\mathbf{u}(t)$ provides the time-point reachable sets.
-The time-interval reachable sets are again computed using neighboring time-point reachable sets.
 The occupancy is denoted by:

 \paragraph{Problem statement} The \ac{colregs} specify the traffic rules for collision avoidance on the open sea for power-driven vessels in natural language.
 These traffic rules are satisfiable for two vessels.
-For more than two vessels, unsatisfiable situations can occur, e.g., a vessel needs to keep its course and speed with respect to one vessel and perform an avoidance maneuver with respect to another vessel.
-The \ac{colregs} do not further specify how these situations should be resolved.
-Thus, we regard traffic situations with two vessels only.
-In particular, we assume: \begin{enumerate} \item The traffic situation is an open-sea situation without traffic signs, traffic separation zones, or static obstacles; \item There are one traffic participant vessel $obs$ and one autonomous vessel $ego$, which are both power-driven vessels; \item The autonomous vessel is modeled by \cref{eq:yaw_model}. \item The current state of the traffic participant vessel $\state_{\obs}$ is observed without disturbances. \item In the initial state of the traffic situation none of the collision avoidance rules specified in the \ac{colregs} apply. \end{enumerate}
+For more than two vessels, unsatisfiable traffic situations can occur, e.g., a vessel needs to keep its course and speed with respect to one vessel and perform an avoidance maneuver with respect to another vessel.
+The \ac{colregs} do not specify how to adequately resolve such conflicting situations with more than two vessels.
+Due to the lack of legal specifications, we regard traffic situations with two vessels only.
+In particular, we assume: \begin{enumerate} \item The traffic situation is an open-sea situation without traffic signs, traffic separation zones, or static obstacles; \item There is one traffic participant vessel $obs$ and one autonomous vessel $ego$, which are both power-driven; \item The dynamics of the autonomous vessel is modeled by \cref{eq:yaw_model}; \item The current state of the traffic participant vessel $\state_{\obs}$ is observed without measurement errors; \item In the initial state of the traffic situation, none of the collision avoidance rules specified in the \ac{colregs} apply. \end{enumerate}